Kashmir Solidarity Day observed across Pakistan, AJK

 to observe Kashmir Solidarity Day in support of Kashmiris.

-country and Azad Jammu and Kashmir (AJK) in connection with the
+One minute silence was observed at 10 am across the country and Azad Jammu and Kashmir (AJK) in connection with the day.

-People took to the streets in the cities of Islamabad, Karachi, Lahore, Peshawar, Sargodha, Multan, Faisalabad, Sukkur, Larkana,
+People took to the streets in the cities of Islamabad, Karachi, Lahore, Peshawar, Sargodha, Multan, Faisalabad, Sukkur, Larkana, Dera Ismail Khan, Sialkot, Chiniot, Vehari, Sadiqabad, Nawabshah, Dera Bugti and Muzaffarabad and voiced their support for Kashmiris.

-The members of AJK Legislative Assembly and the AJK Council participated in a rally of cars and buses to pay tribute to the
+participated in a rally of cars and buses to pay tribute to the

 people of Indian occupied Jammu and Kashmir for their continuous